Ipstenu/genericond/readme.txt

 = How about changing the hover-color? =

 While I certainly could write that in, I decided not to.
-You certainly can do this with CSS, however I feel you should only be changing color when there's an action, like hovering over a link, and generally you've already done that.
+You totally can do this with CSS, however I feel you should only be changing color when there's an action, like hovering over a link, and generally you've already done that.
 But if you want to manually do it in your CSS, it would go like this: `.genericon-twitter:hover {background-color:pink;color:purple;}`

 = Why don't these work on IE 7? =